reopenpilot/openpilot-archive/README.md

 ### 🚗 Always On Lateral (AOL)

-With **"Always On Lateral"**, lane-centering stays active whenever cruise control is on, even when you press the accelerator or brake!
+With **"Always On Lateral"**, lane-centering stays active whenever cruise control is on, even when you press the accelerator or brake.
 This means steering assist won't cut out during manual speed adjustments giving you continuous support through curves, traffic, or mountain roads!

 ---

 ### 🧠 Conditional Experimental Mode (CEM)

 **["Experimental Mode"](https://blog.comma.ai/090release/#experimental-mode)** lets openpilot drive at the speed it thinks a human would to allow slowing for curves, stopping at stoplights/stop signs, and adapting to traffic.
 The set cruise speed becomes an upper bound, not a target.
 This makes it powerful in complex scenarios, but it's still well, "experimental", and less predictable than **"Chill Mode"**.

-**"Conditional Experimental Mode"** gives you the best of both worlds by automatically switching between **"Chill Mode"** for steady cruising and **"Experimental Mode"** for more advanced situations.
+But **"Conditional Experimental Mode"** gives you the best of both worlds by automatically switching between **"Chill Mode"** for steady cruising and **"Experimental Mode"** for more advanced situations to help fully automate your driving experience!

 **"Conditional Experimental Mode"** switches into **"Experimental Mode"** when conditions like these are met:
 - Approaching curves and turns
 - Detecting slower or stopped lead vehicles
-- Driving below a set speed (with or without a lead)
+- Driving below a set speed
-- Predicting a stop (e.g. stoplight or stop sign)
+- Predicting an upcoming stop (e.g. stoplight or stop sign)

 Once conditions clear it returns to **"Chill Mode"** for stability and predictability.